CFF KB - Carrz-Fox-Fire Promotions Knowledge Base

 The MERGE statement attempted to UPDATE or DELETE the same row more than once.
 This happens when a target row matches more than one source row.

-When updating data across multiple tables, you might encounter this error if there are duplicate entries.
+When updating data across multiple tables, you might encounter this error if duplicate entries exist.

 The MERGE statement attempted to UPDATE or DELETE the same row more than once.
 This happens when a target row matches more than one source row.
 A MERGE statement cannot UPDATE/DELETE the same row of the target table multiple times.
 Refine the ON clause to ensure a target row matches at most one source row, or use the GROUP BY clause to group the source rows.